- Cambridge-Isanti Schools

 - Data Practices

-- Student data may be disclosed without consent in health and safety emergencies pursuant to Minn.
-Stat. § 13.32 and applicable federal law and regulations.
+- Student data may be disclosed without consent in health and safety emergencies pursuant to Minnesota Statutes section 13.32 and applicable federal law and regulations.

 - Destruction of Records